 You can repurpose the content by uploading the original video and posting it as a video pin.

-Start posting 3-5 static pins per day using the pinning methods found in Scheduling Shortcuts to get the best reach.
+Then, start posting 5-7 static pins per day using the pinning methods found in Scheduling Shortcuts to get the best reach.

 Give your account several weeks to recover and adjust to an Idea-Pin-free distribution algorithm.
 The results usually aren’t instant, though some Pinterest managers have told me they see a difference within just a few days!